ci2131a/website/README.md

 npm install
 ```

-##### Compiles and hot-reloads for development
+#### Compiles and hot-reloads for development
 This line will build and continuously run the project using a localhost port.
 It will automatically refresh to reflect any changes made while running.
 Use the cancel command (<kbd>CTRL</kbd>+<kbd>C</kbd>) to stop the build from running.
 ```
 npm run serve
 ```

 #### Compiles and minifies for production
 The following code will run the `gh-pages-deploy.js` file and compile the Vue app to a functioning HTML file.
+(I think)
 ```
 npm run build
 ```